frank8922/CIM111/week7/readme.md

 * Use meta author and description tags (10 Points)
 * Using heading tags for your different sections (10 Points)
 * Add a comment (5 Points)
-* Use header, nav, main, and footer tags (10 Points)
 * address tag (You can use a fake or school address) (5 Points)
 * Create a table (10 Points)
 * ordered or unordered list (10 Points)